oracle/python-cx_Oracle/README.md

-# Open Source Python/Oracle Utility - cx_Oracle
+# Python cx_Oracle interface to Oracle Database

 cx_Oracle is a Python extension module that enables access to Oracle Database.
 It conforms to the [Python database API 2.0 specification][1] with a